 Include discussions of: What was the process to prepare for existing and future needs of users of this project?
 Who was engaged in the public participation and planning process?
 How will stakeholders continue to be engaged in the implementation of the project?
-What strategies were used to address engagement challenges that arose during the COVID-19 pandemic?
-Describe any unique engagement challenges that the community faced.
+If applicable, describe any unique engagement challenges that the community faced and how they were addressed.
+For combined I/NI projects, describe any public input on the development of the encouragement and education programming.